sf-wdi-19-20/w5_project_1/README.md

 * **AJAX** Leverage the backend API to fetch JSON asynchronously to the client.
 * **jQuery** Use jQuery to manipulate the DOM and/or data on the client-side.
 * **Templating** Render the JSON data on the frontend using underscore templates.
+* **Testing** Write API tests for your app\'s routes
 * **Authentication** Enable users to signup, login, and logout.
 * **Data Validation** Validate data by handling incorrect inputs during sign up, such as unique email addresses, and minimum password lengths.
 * **Model Relationship** Create a `has_many` relationship between the User and another model using either embedded or referenced data.
 * **Visual Design** Use Twitter Bootstrap, Foundation, or another CSS framework to kick-start your front-end.
 * **Heroku** Deploy your code to Heroku.
 * Ensure no app secrets are exposed.  __Do not commit secret keys to Github!__

 ## BONUS CHALLENGES
 If you want to push yourself and learn something new, optionally consider doing some of the following with your app, but *please talk to an instructor* beforehand:

 * **External API** Use an external API to integrate rich data into your app.
-* **Authorization** Disallow users from CRUDing content in other users' profiles.
+* **Authorization** Disallow users from CRUDing content in other users\' profiles.
 This means a user should not be able to delete a post (or other resource) if it is not theirs.
-* **Sass** Use a CSS pre-compiler to write more imperative CSS.
-* **Web Sockets** - Use [Socket.io](http://socket.io/) to have real time behavior in your app.
+* **Many-to-Many** Can you setup a many-to-many relationship like "tags" on posts.
-* **Web Scraping** If necessary, collect data directly from a website that doesn't have an API.
+* **Web Scraping** Write a webscraper to collect data from a website that doesn\'t have an API.
 Examples technologies include [Casper](http://casperjs.org/) or [Kimono](https://www.kimonolabs.com/).
+* **Payments** Add payments with stripe.com
+* **Email** Send emails with express-mailer
+* **SMS** Send SMSs with the Twillio API
 * **Whatever else you can think of!**

 ## TIMELINE

 Thursday:

+	- Brainstorm Purpse or Idea
+	- Write User Narratives
-	- Wireframes
+	- Draw Wireframes
-	- Choose an API
-	- App purpose
+	- Draw Schema Drawing

 Weekend:

-	- Use your API
-	- Set up UI with Bootstrap
-	- Attempt templating?
+	- Build initial index template of core resource (e.g. "Post", or "Article", or "Todo")
+	- Send array of static data to it from scripts.js
+	- Move array of static data to server
+	- Move array of static data to DB (seed local DB)

 Monday

-	- Deploy to Heroku
+	- Deploy index template with api and db connection to Heroku
+	- Build form template and POST route
+	- Push to Heroku

 Tuesday

-	- Server routes for data
+	- Build signup template
+	- Add User model and Signup route to server
+	- Build login template
-	- Seed data on server
+	- Add login route to server
-	- AJAX calls to server
+	- Push to Heroku

 Wednesday
+	- Add another resource or a "reach" feature

-	- Push to Heroku again
+	- Push to Heroku
-	- Start mongoose models

 Thursday
+	- Improve and customize styling

-Final deploy to Heroku
+	- Final Push to Heroku

 * **Friday, July 17th** - Submit your project proposal to an instructor and make a Kaban board for it using Trello [board](https://trello.com/b/dl7VicOR/sfwdi18-project1).
 Be ready to talk about the scope of your project.
 Before beginning work on your project, your project idea and the scope of your project must be checked-off by an instructor.
 [More on that here](@TODO).
 You will need the following for an instructor check-off:
     * Wireframes
     * User stories
     * Models and DB design
 * **Monday, July 20th** - Deploy your code to Heroku by the end of the day.
 It is not important how much coding you have done at this point; deploy whatever you have.
 This will make your life easier.
 We will have a workshop on Monday afternoon on deploying to Heroku with Mongo.
 * **
 * **Friday, July 24th, 9:17am** - Project due and presentations!